tvmai/tvmai.github.io/_posts/2017-10-30-Bringing-AMDGPUs-to-TVM-Stack-and-NNVM-Compiler-with-ROCm.md

 ![image](/images/rocm/tvm_rocm_overview.png){: width="90%"}
 {:center}

 TVM stack is developed by an open source community under Apache-2.0 License.
-The ROCm backend support is done with the help from community.
+ROCm backend support is done with the help from community.
 Aditya first implemented codegen and runtime.
 He was later joined by Masahiro.
 Masahiro’s full time job is not related to TVM or AMD GPUs.
 Nonetheless, TVM got him excited and he has been involved in fixing bugs, resolving all failing unittests, and adding math function support to codegen.

 ## ROCm stack